smeup/jariko/docs/symboltable_serialization.md

 ### Deserialization
 For each SymbolTable belonging to a program running within an activation group, the initialization phase includes:
- * The creation of MemorySlice in which we couple SymbolTable with MemorySliceId
+ * The creation of MemorySlice in which we associate SymbolTable with MemorySliceId
  * The reading from IMemorySliceStorage and retrieving of `Map<String, Value>` containing stored values associated to MemorySliceId
  * The SymbolTable initialization using `Map<String, Value>` returned by the previous step

 ### Serialization
 The serialization is triggered only at the end of the main program execution.
-For each MemorySlice having property `persist=true` (program running into activation group), MemorySlice will be passed to IMemorySliceStorage, and it will be stored.
+For each MemorySlice having property `persist=true` (program finishing with RT indicator), MemorySlice will be passed to IMemorySliceStorage, and it will be stored.

 ### IMemorySliceStorage